First Steps¶

 email_sending: EmailSending

-async def notify_user(cls, user_id: str, message: str) -> bool:
+async def notify_user(self, user_id: str, message: str) -> bool:

-return await service.email_sending(
+return await self.email_sending(

 to=f"user-{user_id}@example.com",